 How to Subtract Date in Excel?

-Adding or Subtracting one date with another is a common task we do, but this isn’t an easy operation, so in this article, we will show you how to subtract dates in excel using various methods.
+Adding or subtracting one date from another is a common task, but this is not an easy operation.
+So in this article, we will show you how to subtract dates in Excel using various methods.

 #1 Direct Subtraction